Human rights - Kazakhstan

 - Press freedom, including a diverse and open media landscape

-- Decreased occurrence of all forms of violence against women and girls in public and private life
+- Decreased occurrence of all forms of gender-based violence in public and private life

 - Strengthened women’s voice, agency, leadership and representative participation in decision-making processes in public, private and civic sphere